anton-smirnov-robert/weaver/content/reference/Montevil2019a.md

 > [!quote]
 >
->When specific properties of individual elements are what matters, then we cannot trans- —  (Montévil, 2019, p.
+>When specific properties of individual elements are what matters, then we cannot transform a generic set of pre-possibilities into explicit possibilities. —  (Montévil, 2019, p.
 11)

-> [!quote]
->
->form a generic set of pre-possibilities into explicit possibilities. —  (Montévil, 2019, p.
-12)

 > [!quote]
 >